kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ## Step 2: Create an AWS credentials secret

-Create a Kubernetes secret that contains the AWS access key and secret key so that Gloo Edge can connect to AWS Lambda for service discovery.
+Create a Kubernetes secret that contains your AWS access key and secret key.
+Gloo Edge uses this secret to connect to AWS Lambda for service discovery.

 1. Get the access key and secret key for your AWS account.
 Note that your AWS credentials must have the appropriate permissions to interact with AWS Lambda.